In honor of STAR TREK DAY I am reposting this great list of Starship Captain Wisdom!

-Welcome to Part Three of How to Be the Hero of Your Own Story.
+Welcome to the final installment of How to Be the Hero of Your Own Story.
 I just have to say, this is the most fun I’ve had with research in a long time!
 I’ve learned so much from the heroes I’ve studied… things that have changed my life (no lie).

-What follows is my favorite of the three ‘Hero’ qualities installments (being the fantasy/sci-fi geek that I am).
+What follows is my favorite of the three Hero Qualities Master Lists (being the fantasy/sci-fi geek that I am).
 Starship Captains are some of the BEST heroes to learn from because of the standards they hold themselves to in everyday life and the myriad situations that put those ideals to the test.

 (sorry. couldn’t resist)